-2. Types of the minimum wages
+2. Types of the minimum wage

-Two types of the minimum wages exist, namely the "regional minimum wages" that apply to all workers within the prefecture regardless of industry and profession and the "specified minimum wages" that are more expensive than the regional minimum wage and applies to core workers in specific industries (electromechanical apparatus manufacturing, retail trade of motor vehicles, etc.).
+Two types of the minimum wage exist, namely the "prefectural minimum wage" that applies to all workers within the prefecture regardless of differences in industries and the "specific minimum wage" that is more expensive than the regional minimum wage and applies to core workers in specific industries (electromechanical apparatus manufacturing, retail trade of motor vehicles, etc).